V/H/S/Beyond: "Stork"

 Police unit W.A.R.D.E.N. stumble upon a dilapidated house amidst a string of baby disappearances.
-Its newest member Segura is tasked to film the entire mission while another member, E.T., is revealed to be the father of a missing baby.

-The unit spot what appears to be a shambling zombie-like person (Note: Dubbed a "Brooder" in the credits.) and follow him inside the house.
-E.T. hits a wire with several glass bottles dangling from it and the noise attracts several other Brooders, whom the unit shoot dead.
-After E.T. hears a baby's cries, he charges off on his own.
+Rookie Segura is tasked to film the entire mission while another member, E.T., is revealed to be the father of a missing baby.
+They spot and follow a shambling zombie-like person (Note: Dubbed a "Brooder" in the credits.) inside the house.
+They attract and kill several other Brooders, and after hearing a baby's cries, E.T. charges toward the noise.